-Douglas Fir Bark Beetle
+Douglas Fir Bark Beetle update

 D-Fir Bark Beetle host preference is windfall, old (over mature), stressed, or damaged trees.
 The beetles fly in the spring from April to July (when the ambient air temperature is greater than 16°C).
 Females fly first to find a suitable host, and emit pheromones to initiate mass attacks.

 The VCF staff continue to work with VARDA to develop better trail development strategies.